-Here is one of my favorite ways to explain how to know where you should be on your bike at any given time:
+Here is one of our favorite ways to explain how to know where you should be on your bike at any given time:

 You know that party trick where someone whips a tablecloth out from under a fully set table?
 Voila!
 All of the plates and glassware magically land magically back in place, right?
 Just like the tablecloth, you should be able to visualize your bike being removed from under you at any given moment on the trail.
 If your bike is removed, you should always land balanced on your feet.
-If you are too far forward you would topple over.
+Being too far forward would cause you topple over.
 If you are too far back, you’d fall on your bum.
 Finding that “voila!” balance positioned on the bike means you are constantly adjusting your weight as the terrain changes.

 Here are some specific trail rules to be sure you follow:

 Uphill riders have the right of way.
-It doesn’t matter if you are an expert rider or a newbie, if you are riding uphill, you have the right of way.
+It doesn’t matter if you are an expert rider or a newbie.
+When riding uphill, you have the right of way.

 Pedestrians and horses have the right of way.
 Always stop to offer pedestrians the right of way.
 If you encounter a horse on trail, calmly stop your bike and dismount.

 Ride open trails and follow the rules!
 Never ever ride a closed trail.
-Some mountain biking trails are directional and you should always read and follow directions for signage indicating a required trail direction.
+Some mountain biking trails are directional and you should always read and follow directions for signage indicating direction.

 …and there you have it!
 7 important skills that will help make any new rider a lifelong mountain biker.

 Are you a new rider with a skills question?
-Post a comment below with your questions and we will put your question in the queue for an upcoming skills article!
+Post a comment below with your questions.
+We will put your question in the queue for an upcoming skills article!